Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 have enough SOLAR to run multiple validators, it is in your best interest to do so.
 A slash of 30% will, of course, be more SOLAR for a validator with 18 SOLAR staked than one with 9 SOLAR staked.

 Running multiple validators does not absolve you of the consequences of misbehavior.
-AXIASolar punishes attacks that appear coordinated more severely than individual attacks.
+AXIACoin punishes attacks that appear coordinated more severely than individual attacks.
 You should not, for example, run multiple validators hosted on the same infrastructure.
 A proper multi-validator configuration would ensure that they do not fail simultaneously.